CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 * Inserting data into a database using SQL.
 * Retrieving data from a database using SQL.
 * Escaping
-* Connecting SQL to your application.
-* Joins

 # LESSON 1A: Why we need databases